 - submit successful nominations to the General Assembly for ratification by the delegates.

 - be enthusiastic and committed individuals who are familiar with and support the EPDA’s work

 - understand the importance of the EPDA's aims and objectives, and commit to furthering these during their term of office for the benefit of the members and those individuals that they represent

 - be either a person with Parkinson’s, carer, patient organisation representative or healthcare professional

-- have been actively involved in pursuing their respective organisation’s initiatives, achievements and goals for a period of no less than five years
+- have been actively involved in pursuing their respective organisation’s initiatives, achievements and goals

 - have the ability to work and communicate well in English